 Broadcast TV was traditional, safe and reassuring of mainstream values.
 Cable TV is thrilling, compelling, exciting, challenging and sometimes shocking.

 The good news is that a quality TV show has a better chance than ever of being produced since the limitations of fixed time slots have been lifted.
 The bad news is that producers can spend infinite amounts of time trying to figure out a rapidly evolving industry with too many moving parts and niche audiences.
-However, such audiences support diversity and attract specialised advertisers and subscribers leading to viable business models.
+However, such audiences support diversity and attract specialized advertisers and subscribers leading to viable business models.

 Cable is divided into basic and premium tiered.
 Premium cable indicates an element of exclusivity and specificity that some viewers chose to watch over and above their basic cable channels.